Localisation for the second-order Beckmann problem: bimartingale couplings and leaf decompositions: Introduction

 \subsection{Organisation of the paper}

 The paper is organised as follows.
-In Section \ref{s:par} we define the partition associated to any $1$-Lipschitz map, see Section \ref{s:leaves}.
-Section \ref{s:notation} is devoted to introduction of preliminary notation that we will use throughout the paper.
+In Section \ref{s:par} we define the partitions associated to any $1$-Lipschitz map and study their properties, see Section \ref{s:leaves}.
+In Section \ref{s:derivative} the leaves of $1$-Lipschitz maps that are derivatives are considered.
+Section \ref{s:notation} is devoted to the introduction of preliminary notation that we will use throughout the paper.
 In Section \ref{s:duality} we recall the results of \cite{Bolbotowski2024} on the Kantorovich--Rubinstein duality for the Hessian.
-In Section\ref{s:balance} we prove the mass and the moment balance conditions.
-In Section \ref{s:disintegrate} we show that in the case of absolutely continuous measures the problem considered in this paper completely decomposes into a collection of problems on the leaves of an optimiser of the dual problem.
+In Section \ref{s:balance} we prove the mass and the moment balance conditions.
+In Section \ref{s:disintegrate} we show that in the case of existence of optimiser with absolutely continuous marginals, the problem considered in this paper completely decomposes into a collection of problems on the leaves of an optimiser of the dual problem.

 In Section \ref{s:bimart} we study in detail the case of a pair of measures for which an optimiser of the dual problem has isometric derivative.
 This includes the introduction and the study of the convex-concave order in Section \ref{s:convexconcave} and the notion of bimartingale coupling in Section \ref{s:couplings}.
 Their mutual relation is explored in Section \ref{s:relation}.
 Section \ref{s:covariance} comprises considerations on the covariance matrices.